birada04/lab5/README.md

 ### Step 7: Screenshots

-- Include a screenshot of the command used to install DRF.
-- Include a screenshot of the API endpoint response in the browser.
+- A screenshot of the API endpoint response in the browser.

 ## Screenshot(s)